 IV.
-Electives 6 credit hours
+Electives

 Competency in Foreign Language at the 102 (SPAN 140 for heritage Spanish speakers) or higher level is required.
 Up to six elective hours may be used to achieve Foreign Language competency; otherwise, elective hours must be taken at the 300 level or higher.